-Bartolozzi et al., 2014 investigated aluminium sandwich panels with sinusoidal corrugated cores as shown in Figure 2.7.
+Bartolozzi et al. 2014 investigated aluminium sandwich panels with sinusoidal corrugated cores as shown in Figure 2.7.
 The main field of application of these innovative aluminium structures is the transportation sector, e.g. in the automotive industry, where energy conservation, lightweight construction and recycling are critical requirements.
 Also, marine interior applications are common, since these panels provide good structural performance with small thicknesses plus they can also be easily supplied in semi-finished components.
-In their research, an innovative aluminium sandwich panel with sinusoidal corrugated core is investigated.
 The properties of the equivalent material are determined both analytically and numerically for the chosen Reissner-Mindlin orthotropic representation.
 The two derived models are compared in a comprehensive parametric study to validate computationally with much cheaper analytical formulation.
 Moreover, a validation of the equivalent models is done based on the bending stiffness per unit width of the sandwich panel.
 Finally, the acoustic behaviour of the structure is investigated comparing the reduced layered model with the fully detailed 3D model.